rails/rails/guides/source/active_model_basics.md

   attr_accessor :name, :age

   def attributes
-    # Compulsory declaration of attributes to serialize
+    # declaration of attributes that will be serialized
     {"name" => nil, "age" => nil}
   end

   def capitalized_name
-  # An example of how we can define a method that will be included a serialized hash
+    # declared methods can be later included in the serialized hash
-    name.capitalize
+    name&.capitalize
   end
 end
 ```